cksystemsteaching/selfie/README.md

 }
 ```

 The `fork` system call introduces concurrency into the system in the sense that after returning the above code is executed concurrently by two distinct processes with the parent process entering the true case of the `if` statement, and the child process entering the false case.
-However, there is no communication between the two processes other than information provided by the `wait` system call to the parent process about the status of the child process, that is, if the child process invokes the `exit` system call.
+However, there is no communication between the two processes other than information provided by the `wait` system call to the parent process about the status of the child process, that is, if the child process has invoked the `exit` system call.
 The argument `0` of the `wait` system call makes the call fail in real systems.
 More on that below.
 For more involved examples, see the test files of the autograder.

 > `init` process